usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/unpack_101.md

 ### TEST-XSPEC

 [XSpec](https://github.com/xspec/xspec) is a testing framework for XSLT, XQuery and Schematron.
 It takes the form of a vocabulary and a process (inevitably implemented in XSLT and XQuery) for executing queries, transformations, and validations, by running them over known inputs, comparing the results to expected results, and reporting the results of this comparison.
-XProc, built to orchestrate manipulations of XML contents, is well suited for running XSpec with no additional overhead.
+XProc, built to orchestrate manipulations of XML contents, is well suited for running XSpec.

 An XSpec instance (or &ldquo;document&rdquo;) defines a set of tests for a transformation or query module using the XSpec vocabulary.
 An XSpec implementation executes the tests and delivers the results.
 Since XSpec, like Schematron, reports its findings in XML, XProc can be useful both to manage the inputs and outputs, and to process the XSpec reports.